-Australia vs Nigeria Preview: Super Falcons seek to topple co-hosts in tricky World Cup clash
+Australia vs Nigeria preview: Super Falcons seek to topple co-hosts in tricky World Cup clash

 Team news

-But while Nigeria has all its mercenaries ready for the war scheduled for Thursday, Australia and Chelsea women forward, Sam Kerr seems to be uncertain about playing against the Falcons.
+But while Nigeria has all its mercenaries ready for the war scheduled for Thursday, Australia and Chelsea women forward Sam Kerr seems to be uncertain to play against the Falcons.

-The Chelsea star limped off the pitch against Northern Ireland, and her absence would undoubtedly be felt by the Matildas, who rely very much on her prowess.
+The Chelsea star limped off the pitch against Northern Ireland and her absence would certainly be felt by the Matildas who rely very much on her prowess.

 Regardless of the sad news about Kerr’s injury, Aussie defender Charlie Grant has said they will deplore an effective strategy to cage the Falcons.